Compositories and Gleaves: Introduction

 \paragraph{Joint probability distributions.}

 A very similar situation arises in probability theory~\cite{AB}.
 In this case, the base set $X$ stands for a collection of random variables.
 To keep things simple, we assume each variable to take values in the same finite set of outcomes $O$.
-To a subset of variables $U\subseteq X$, we assign the set of all joint probability distributions $p_U$ of these variables.
+To a subset of variables $U\subseteq X$, we assign the set of all joint probability distributions $P_U$ of these variables.
 This assignment turns into a presheaf $2^X\to\Sets$ if one takes the restriction maps to be given by the formation of marginal distributions.

-As in the previous example of metrics, compatible triples of local sections on pairwise intersecting subsets $U,V,W\subseteq X$ can often not be extended to a local section over $U\cup V\cup W$.
-The smallest example occurs for three variables $X=\{A,B,C\}$ with given subsets the two-variable ones,
+As in the previous example of metrics, compatible triples of local sections on pairwise intersecting subsets $U,V,W\subseteq X$ are often not extendible to a local section on $U\cup V\cup W$.
+The smallest example occurs for three variables, $X=\{A,B,C\}$, with given subsets the two-variable ones,

 and binary outcomes $O=\{0,1\}$.
 Now let $P_U$ stand for perfect correlation between uniformly random $A$ and $B$, and likewise $P_V$ between $B$ and $C$.
 Since perfect correlation is a transitive relation on random variables, assuming the existence of a joint distribution $P_X$ implies that also $P_W$ corresponds to perfect correlation between $A$ and $C$.
-Hence, if $P_W$ stands e.g.~for perfect \emph{anti}correlation between $A$ and $C$, then no joint distributions can exist, although the given two-variable distributions are compatible in the sense that they marginalize to the same single-variable distributions.
+Hence, if $P_W$ stands e.g.~for perfect \emph{anti}correlation between $A$ and $C$, then no joint distribution can exist, although the given two-variable distributions are compatible in the sense that they marginalise to the same single-variable distributions.
 For more detail on such \emph{marginal problems} and further results, see~\cite{AB,FC} and references therein, in particular~\cite{V}.